edbzn/blog/content/blog/building-a-store-using-react-and-typescript/index.md

 ---
 title: Building a store using React and TypeScript
 date: "2019-01-13T22:40:32.169Z"
-description: Meiosis is not a library, you can’t import it.
-It’s a powerful pattern to manage state and it works well with a lot of view’s libraries like React, Vue.js, Lit-html etc…
 ---

-We're going to create a reactive store using the [Meiosis](https://meiosis.js.org/) pattern.
+We're going to create a store using the [Meiosis](https://meiosis.js.org/) pattern.

 Meiosis is not a library, you can't import it.
-It's a powerful pattern to manage state and it works well with a lot of view's libraries like React, Vue.js, Lit-html etc...
+It's a powerful pattern to manage state and it works well with a lot of view's libraries like React, Vue.js, Lit-html.

-## Implementing a counter using Meiosis
+## Implementing a counter app

-Meiosis is a stream based pattern, for this example I'm using the [Flyd stream library](https://github.com/paldepind/flyd) but it's possible to not rely on any dependency by implementing the stream ourself.
+Meiosis is a stream based pattern, for this example I'm using the [Flyd stream library](https://github.com/paldepind/flyd) but it's possible to not rely on any dependency by implementing the stream by ourself.

-To start the first thing we can do is designing our interfaces.
+The first thing we can do is designing our interfaces.

 ```typescript
 export interface AppState {